Garden Group Calendar of Events

 New members are welcome at any time.
 Please contact the Picton Castle office for details.
 Tel.
 01437751326

-- All Garden Club meetings take place on Thursdays (generally the third one of each month).
+- All Garden Group meetings take place on Thursdays (generally the third one of each month).
 When at Picton, meetings will start at 10.00 am in the Restaurant or the Lecture Theatre.
 Both are accessed from the Courtyard.
 Instant coffee or tea will be provided – upgrades are available but will have to be paid for.

 - Away meetings will start at 10.30 at the host site